 • Think Critically: Verify information from trusted sources before adopting new food trends or recommendations

-• Evaluate Endorsements: Research brands and influencers before trusting their
+• Evaluate Endorsements: Research brands and influencers before trusting their advice

 • Prioritize Safety: Follow established food safety when preparing from social media [5]